 Journal of Biomedical Optics

 Clark, Clifton D. and Buffington, Gavin D., "On the probability summation model for laser-damage thresholds" (2016).
-Physics Faculty Papers.
+Physics Faculty Publications.
 1.